constantmethod/constantmethod.github.io/scrape.md

     - 'Id' is the name you will give the selector - In the end this will be the name of a data category or a column in the spreadsheet of data you produce
     - 'Type' is the kind of data you want to collect from text to images, etc...
     - 'Selector' is the webpage element you will use ot identify the data you want
-  - Add the 'Id' 'thread' and leave the 'Type' as 'Text'.
-We will collect the names of all the threads listed on the page PIC
+  - Add the 'Id' 'thread_title' and leave the 'Type' as 'Text'.
+We will collect the titleds of all the threads listed on the page
+PIC
-  - Click on 'Select' under 'Selector' and run the mouse over the names of the threads.
+  - Click on 'Select' under 'Selector' and run the mouse over the titles of the threads.
 You should see that they become highlighted in green
     - Click on the first one and it should turn red
     - Click on the next one and you should see that not only does it turn red, but so do the remaining thread names.
 The system has now recognized a common identifier for that data type and has specified it in the floating box just above the Web Scraper window
       - Click on 'Done selecting!'